-REGISTRATION IS NOW OPEN FOR WILLIAM WOLF'S MOVIE PREVIEW COURSE FALL 2017 SEMESTER
+REGISTRATION IS NOW OPEN FOR WILLIAM WOLF'S MOVIE PREVIEW COURSE SPRING 2018 SEMESTER

-Be your own film critic and among the first to see the Fall's new films and discuss them with William Wolf, noted professor, critic, author, lecturer.
+Be your own film critic and among the first to see the Spring's new films and discuss them with William Wolf, noted professor, critic, author, lecturer.
 On occasion there may be a guest.

 At the state-of-the-art Francesca Beale Theater in the Elinor Bunin Munroe Center, Lincoln Center, 144 West 65th Street, Manhattan.

 1. On line by credit card on the Film Society of Lincoln Center website as follows: http://www.filmlinc.org/wwolf

 (Please note: Tickets will not be issued through the theater box office for this class.
 You will receive registration confirmation from Professor Wolf)